-We currently have limited marketing, sales and distribution capabilities.
-As we become reasonably more certain that we will be able to commercialize our current or future products, we anticipate allocating more resources to the marketing, sales, and distribution of our proposed products in North America.
-However, we cannot assure that we will be able to market, sell, and distribute our products successfully.
+We cannot assure that we will be able to market, sell, and distribute our products successfully.
 Our future success also may depend, in part, on our ability to enter into and maintain collaborative relationships for such capabilities, the collaborator's strategic interest in the products under development, and such collaborator's ability to successfully market and sell any such products.
 Although we intend to pursue collaborative arrangements regarding the sale and marketing of our products, there can be no assurance that we will be able to establish or maintain our own sales operations or affect collaborative arrangements, or that if we are able to do so, our collaborators will have effective sales forces.
 There can also be no assurance that we will be able to establish or maintain relationships with third party collaborators or develop in-house sales and distribution capabilities.
 To the extent that we will in the future depend on third parties for marketing and distribution, any revenues we receive will depend upon the efforts of such third parties, and there can be no assurance that such efforts will be successful.
-In addition, there can also be no assurance that we will be able to market and sell our products in the United States or overseas.
+In addition, there can also be no assurance that we will be able to market and sell our products internationally.